TheGreyDiamond/Time-MIDI-sender/README.md

-# THIS IS THE DEB BRANCH
+# THIS IS THE DEV BRANCH
 # Time MIDI sender
 Sends MIDI notes according to a file.
 Made for use with DasLight